qirh/qirh.github.io/about.md

 Ok, so the secret is yogurt and sumac in the blender and a twist of lime.

 ### More Information
+Hey, I'm saleh, and I am a bit of a perfectionist and that has led me to cancel a lot of personal projects, because I could never find enough time to work on them and get them to a level that I like.
+However, I'm starting this project with the goal of trying to fight the urge of cancelling it even if it is flawed and so many the posts are unedited.

-Hey, I'm saleh, and I have made so many blogs only for them to be deleted.
-Hopefully, perhaps this one will survive a little bit longer.
-My email is listed in the bottom banner, please let me know what you think!
+Lastly, my email is listed in the bottom banner, please let me know what you think!
 Also, this blog is powered by [Jekyll Now.](http://http://www.jekyllnow.com/)

-p.s most of the work that I do in my life I either want it to be good, or I do it for someone and thus want to turn in something that is good.
-However, this blog is neither of those two, so I'm probably not going to proof read anything

 ### My website
   [saladesaleh.com](http://saladesaleh.com)